LeratoMotshabi/CucumberBDDFramework/ReadME.md

 # CucumberBDDFramework

-This projects demotrates a behavior-driven development testing with Cucumber.
+This project demonstrates behavior-driven development testing with Cucumber.
-The project showcase my understanding in step definition,runner files, tags, and hooks.
+The project showcases my understanding of step definition, runner files, tags, and hooks.
-It is intergrated with extent reports and Cucumber reports.
+It is integrated with extent reports and Cucumber reports.